 Adding new sections to include this missing information can help you rank for extra long-tail keyword variations and improve your ranking for your primary keyword.

-Here, we just add our published article URL and the target keyword:
+Here we just added a published URL, and the target keyword.

 10. Show off your experience and expertise